Royals vs. Tigers Player Props Betting Odds

-Spencer Torkelson and Bobby Witt Jr. are among the players with prop bets for the taking when the Detroit Tigers and the Kansas City Royals meet at Comerica Park on Monday (first pitch at 6:40 PM ET).
+Player props can be found for Spencer Torkelson and Bobby Witt Jr., among others, when the Detroit Tigers host the Kansas City Royals at Comerica Park on Tuesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!